 - Universities are large institutions composed of undergraduate and graduate or professional schools.
 Usually the largest part of the university is the undergraduate college of liberal arts and science.
-Other schools often include architecture, business, engineering, law, journalism, medicine, dentistry, library science, education, agriculture, and others. - Colleges are four year undergraduate institutions which grant Bachelor's degrees in a variety of academic disciplines, usually, but not exclusively, in liberal arts. - Technical Institutes are four-year schools, and more, that offer the Bachelor of Science degree and advanced degrees. - Community Colleges (otherwise known as Junior Colleges) are two-year schools that usually offer transfer programs and terminal programs. - Transfer programs, as the name implies, do not end at the community college level, but must be completed at a fouryear college. - Terminal programs usually are completed within one to two years.
-Upon completion a certificate, diploma, or an associate's degree may be issued. - Nursing Schools offer two-and-a-half to three year programs.
-Upon completion, the student takes the registered nurse exam to become a licensed R.N.
-Some Registered Nurses continue their education at fouryear colleges and obtain a B.S. degree.
+Other schools often include architecture, business, engineering, law, journalism, medicine, dentistry, library science, education, agriculture, and others. - Colleges are four year undergraduate institutions which grant Bachelor's degrees in a variety of academic disciplines, usually, but not exclusively, in liberal arts. - Technical Institutes are four-year schools, and more, that offer the Bachelor of Science degree and advanced degrees. - Community Colleges (otherwise known as Junior Colleges) are twoyear schools that usually offer transfer programs and terminal programs. - ➤ Transfer programs, as the name implies, do not end at the community college level, but must be completed at a four-year college. - ➤ Terminal programs usually are completed within one to two years.
+Upon completion a certificate, diploma, or an associate's degree may be issued.